City Leader, All Stars Project of Chicago

 Bonny L. Gildin, Ph.D.

 Vice President / Afterschool Development Research and Policy

 Throughout her 30-year career, Dr. Bonny Gildin has challenged traditional paradigms of learning and education and developed a deep intellectual and personal commitment to developmental afterschool programs.
 She received her undergraduate degree from Grinnell College in Iowa and studied theoretical linguistics at Columbia University, earning a Ph.D. in 1986.
 While attending Columbia, she also taught at the State University of New York, Stony Brook and at Rutgers, the State University of New Jersey.

 In 1987, Dr. Gildin left academia to serve as field director and national fundraising director for the Rainbow Lobby, a grassroots lobbying effort focused on issues of fair elections and democracy.
 She was then director of annual giving and alumni relations for the New School, responsible for raising $1.4 million annually.

-Dr. Gildin is vice president/education initiatives and senior development officer.
-Over the last ten years, she has raised more than $7 million for the All Stars Project of New Jersey and helped build broad support networks that include major corporate leaders and philanthropists.
+Dr. Gildin is Vice President/Afterschool Development Research and Policy.
+Over the last 16 years, she has raised more than $10 million for the All Stars Project and helped build broad support networks that include major corporate leaders and philanthropists.
 She continues to direct fundraising for the ASP of New Jersey.

 Originally from Chicago, Jeannine Hahn has a bachelor's degree from the University of Iowa.

-Jeannine Hahn serves as the senior vice president/Finance and Human Resources and has overseen all financial and human resource operations for the All Stars Project since 1992.
+Jeannine Hahn serves as the Senior Vice President/Chief Finance and Human Resource Officer and has overseen all financial and human resource operations for the All Stars Project since 1992.